yousefalshaikh17/protein_mesh_simulated_annealing/README.md

       python unit_tests.py -t 1,3

 The command line will print out each test ran and state if they passed or failed.

+## Worked Example

+The file data/demo.mrc is a simulated MRC file based on the Protien Data Bank file ala_phe_ala.pdb available from https://gist.github.com/cstein/6699200.

+To see the information in the files header run

+`mrc_header_info -i .\data\demo.mrc`

+To see the statistics of the data in the image run

+`mrc_image_stats -i .\data\demo.mrc`

+To convert to a mesh using five tetrahedra per voxel, run:

+`mrc_to_tets -i .\data\demo.mrc -o demo -v -f -t 3.85 -w -V -p -m2 -n 10 10 10`